Colour Psychology in Marketing- A Key Function

 Impact of Colours on Conversion

-A research by Institute of Colour Research says that when people come across a piece of content, they decide in 90 seconds or less.
+Research by the Institute of Colour Research says that when people come across a piece of content, they decide in 90 seconds or less.
 Typically, it is a concise period to make any sort of major decision, even a purchase.
 So what makes a user decide in that short time period?
 Surely design and colour have a lot to do with it.

 One of the best marketing examples of all time is that of Michellin.
 Who knew awarding Michellin Stars to restaurants in a journal would interest a bunch of bikers and benefit a tyre company.
 Over a hundred years later, the journal still thrives; but what’s more important to note is that the iconic colour red in a tiny range of textures continues to feature in it and thrive.